Rade58/r3f-3d-text/README.md

 In terms of size, you should use `256` which is more than enough

 You should try to use smallest possible size that still looks good

+# Optimization (hacky way)

+if we have duplicate meshes, like we do in this workshop (nested with array `map` function), make sure to reuse geometry and material

+- We did a silly trick where we nest one `<torusGeometry />` outside of the mesh
+- we store that geometry with `useState`
+- we put it back inside mesh from the state

+**Setter function from the state we assign to the ref of torusGeometry**

+**we assign state to the geometry attribute of the mesh**

+Same thing you can do with the material too